shinobi5/skeletor/README.md

 ### Setup

-Clone then cd into project and run the setup script to remove git files, install modules and start the project
+From the root of the project run the setup script to remove git files, install node modules and start the project

 ```
 bin/setup